 The Common Cold

-While the common cold is not actually caused by weather or temperature, it is more common to feel the effects of this virus during periods when the weather changes.
+While the common cold is not actually caused by weather or temperature, it is more common to feel the effects of cold-causing viruses during periods when the weather changes.
 Why?
-Changes in temperature and humidity can make us feel more congested, with or without the cold virus.
+Changes in temperature and humidity can make us feel more congested, with or without a cold.
 Additionally, changes in the weather can create the perfect environment for certain viruses to grow and spread.
-In the case of the common cold, the two culprits are rhinovirus and coronavirus.
+In the case of the common cold, the two culprits are rhinoviruses and coronaviruses.
 These bugs are best able to replicate in the cool temperatures of the spring and fall.
 While COVID-19 is one strain of coronavirus, the more common strains of coronavirus, that have been around for a long time, are frequently responsible for the common cold.

 For some, spring brings on a rash of headaches or migraines that seem inescapable.
 Cluster headaches are seasonally related and occur one or more times per day over a period of weeks or months.
 It’s unclear exactly what triggers these clusters, but it’s believed they may be related to the natural changes in sunlight as the seasons progress.
 The lengthening and shortening days may affect circadian rhythms, leading to sleep problems and headaches.
 For some they occur in the spring and fall equinoxes, but for others, they may be related to the summer and winter solstices.